hygieia/hygieia-docker-collector/README.md

 <h3>How is Docker App Organized?</h3>
  Each Docker app has Daemon
-  The Daemon facillitates the API
+  The Daemon facilitates the API
   Down end the APIS are given.

 <h3>Technical Description</h3>